![]() |

 Section 330.30 License Exemption − Source Material

-a) Any person is exempt from this Part to the extent that such person receives, possesses, uses, owns or transfers source material in any chemical mixture, compound, solution or alloy in which the source material is by weight less than one-twentieth of one percent (0.05 percent) of the mixture, compound, solution or alloy.
+a) Any person is exempt from this Part to the extent that the person receives, possesses, uses, owns or transfers source material in any chemical mixture, compound, solution or alloy in which the source material is by weight less than one-twentieth of one percent (0.05 percent) of the mixture, compound, solution or alloy.

 1) Any quantities of thorium contained in: